tradichel/FireboxCloudAutomation/README.md

     Deploy a Firebox Cloud in Your AWS Account.

-    Using bash for people famaliar with it.
+    Using bash for people familiar with it.

     Pay As You Go With 30 day trial - supports t2.micro, c4.large and up: https://aws.amazon.com/marketplace/pp/B06XJ9YTMF?utm_source=teriradichel&utm_medium=Twitter&utm_campaign=gh